MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Exceptions to the Principle

-There are several important exceptions to this “70 years after death” principle, depending on the type of work:
+The Act sets out several important exceptions to the “70 years after death” rule, depending on the type of work and how it is published.

-• Jointly authored works: For works created by multiple authors, the protection period lasts for 70 years from the death of the last surviving author (Japanese Copyright Law Article 51, Paragraph 2).
+• Joint works: For works with multiple authors, the protection period runs for 70 years from the death of the last surviving co-author (Article 51, paragraph 2 of the Copyright Act of Japan).

 Type of WorkStarting Point of Protection DurationProtection DurationRelevant Article